 University Recreation employs more than 400 student employees in a variety of program areas.
 Employment with UREC provides students an opportunity to gain valuable experience working within their area of interest, with the possibility for advancement within the department.
 Benefits of UREC employment include competitive pay, flexible scheduling, leadership development, free CPR First Aid/AED certification, and a free small locker and towel service.
 UREC is an Affirmative Action/Equal Opportunity/E-Verify Institution.

-University Recreation holds two job fairs each year.
+University Recreation holds two hiring periods each year.
 The first, in October, is for spring semester positions.
 The second, in March, is for summer and fall semester positions.
-These job fairs are the primary opportunity to seek employment with UREC.
+There will be additional positions hired as needed.

 How to Apply